Gasket Materials for Water & Wastewater Applications

 Nitrile, also known as Buna-N, is a synthetic elastomer that is manufactured from a copolymer of acrylonitrile and butadiene.
 Nitrile offers reliable performance in environments that involve oils, fuels, and moderate chemicals.

-• Cons: Poor ozone and UV resistance; unsuitable for prolonged outdoor exposure.
+- Cons: Poor ozone and UV resistance; unsuitable for prolonged outdoor exposure.

 Common Applications: Recommended for wastewater applications where lubricants or hydrocarbon oils may be present.

-Certification: Typically not NSF 61 certified.
+Certification: Meets various ASTM specs, but typically not NSF 61 certified.

 Nitrile Products